MAKIROR/ROR-TextEditor/README.md

 ## Project structure
-This is a simple project, Just be a Rust exercise:)
+Just be a Rust exercise:)
 ```
 ./
 ├── Cargo.lock